hirosystems/community-meeting/README.md

 All meetings are recorded and archived on the [Hiro's Youtube Channel](https://www.youtube.com/c/HiroSystems).

-After each meeting, notes from the meetings are aded to the `/notes` folder.
+After each meeting, notes from the meetings are added to the `/notes` folder.

 Use the [Zoom link]() to join the live discussion.

-The meeting invite is published publicly.
+The meeting invite is [published publicly]().
 Feel free to add it to your calendar client of choice.

 ## Meeting Agenda